mortzkeblar/debian-gns3-endhost-nettools/README.md

 # Troubleshooting
 ## Start DHCP client at startup

+**UPDATE: when starting a host, DHCP is now enabled by default.
+Which would leave this section deprecated.**

 By default, when starting a container, the `/etc/network/interfaces` file does not start any configuration for IP assignment because all its lines are commented out.

 GNS3 allows us to enter the `interfaces` file before starting the container and modify the file to allow, for example, the DHCP client to start sending discover requests or to assign a static IP to the container.